aws-samples/eks-workshop-v2/website/docs/observability/opensearch/events.md

 :::

 Explore the OpenSearch Kubernetes events dashboard by returning to the OpenSearch dashboard that we used in the previous page.
-Access the Kubernetes events dashboard from the dashboard landing page we saw earlier or use the command below to obtain its coordinates:
+Access the `EKS Workshop - Kubernetes Events Dashboard` from the dashboard landing page we saw earlier or use the command below to obtain its coordinates:

 ```bash
 $ printf "\nKubernetes Events dashboard: https://%s/_dashboards/app/dashboards#/view/06cca640-6a05-11ee-bdf2-9d2ccb0785e7 \